YALE LAW SCHOOL, J.D. 1984

 INDIANA UNIVERSITY, B.A.
 1980

 Mr. Getman originally founded Getman Sweeney as the Getman Law Office in 1998.
 He has practiced labor law exclusively on behalf of employees since 1989.
 Mr. Getman handles wage and hour litigation under the FLSA and state wage laws.
-He has handled individual, collective action and class action litigation, as well as negotiation, arbitration, and mediation.
-His practice concentrates on federal and state overtime and minimum wage issues.
-Mr. Getman has handled class and collective actions for back wages for a wide variety of employees including: emergency medical technicians, satellite TV installers, auto mechanics, mortgage brokers, supermarket workers, medical personnel, call center employees, equipment repairers, meat cutters, accountants, chefs, sales clerks, hotel and restaurant workers, shipping inspectors, offshore surveyors, builders, laborers, janitors, home health aides, assistant managers, construction workers, salespeople, and many others.
-He has handled litigation in New York, Florida, Texas, Connecticut, North Carolina, Michigan, Indiana, West Virginia, Missouri, Louisiana, New Jersey, Georgia, Tennessee, and the District of Columbia.
+He has handled individual, collective action and class action litigation, as well as negotiation, arbitration, and mediation in his work.
+His practice concentrates on federal and state overtime and minimum wage issues, including for individuals misclassified as independent contractors.
+Mr. Getman has handled class and collective actions for back wages for a wide variety of employees including: truck drivers, help desk workers, emergency medical technicians, satellite TV installers, auto mechanics, mortgage brokers, supermarket workers, medical personnel, call center employees, equipment repairers, meat cutters, accountants, chefs, sales clerks, hotel and restaurant workers, shipping inspectors, offshore surveyors, builders, laborers, janitors, home health aides, assistant managers, construction workers, salespeople, and many others.
+He has handled litigation in New York, California, Arizona, Florida, Texas, Connecticut, North Carolina, Michigan, Indiana, West Virginia, Missouri, Louisiana, New Jersey, Georgia, Tennessee, and the District of Columbia.
 Mr. Getman believes strongly that all employees are entitled to high quality representation regardless of the ability to pay and therefore the firm handles litigation exclusively on a contingent basis.

 U.S. Supreme Court, U.S. Courts of Appeals for the Second, Ninth, and D.C.
 Circuits, U.S. District Courts for the Southern, Eastern, Northern, and Western Districts of New York, Western District of Tennessee, and the District of Connecticut.
 Mr. Getman is also admitted to practice in all state courts in New York.